rambasnet/CPP-Fundamentals/README.md

 ## Run or use Jupyter Notebooks

 - clone the repository locally once the tools are installed
-- open a terminal and `cd` into this cloned repo and run jupyter notebook
+- open a terminal and `cd` into this cloned repo folder and run `jupyter notebook`

 ```bash
     cd <CPP Fundamentals repo folder>